neo-hack/neo/.changeset/thin-beds-sniff.md

 "@aiou/neo": patch
 ---

-pref should not be name@version format
+pref should be original user-input